GPUOpen-LibrariesAndSDKs/FidelityFX-SDK/docs/samples/super-resolution.md

 ![alt text](media/super-resolution/fsr3-sample.jpg "A screenshot of the FSR sample.")

-This sample demonstrates the use of FidelityFX Super Resolution 3.1.4 for upscaling and frame generation.
+This sample demonstrates the use of FidelityFX Super Resolution 4.0.2 (and 3.1.5 & 2.3.4) for upscaling and FidelityFX Frame Generation 3.1.5.

-For details on the underlying algorithms you can refer to the per-technique documentation for [FSR3 upscaling](../techniques/super-resolution-upscaler.md) and [frame interpolation](../techniques/frame-interpolation.md).
+For details on the underlying algorithms you can refer to the per-technique documentation for [FSR4 upscaling](../techniques/super-resolution-ml.md) and [frame interpolation](../techniques/frame-interpolation.md).

 <h2>Requirements</h2>

  - Windows
  - DirectX(R)12
- - Vulkan(R)

 <h2>UI elements</h2>